|Nagahama, Shiga (長浜市; Nagahama-shi)|

 Central Nagahama is one of Shiga's most popular tourist destinations.
 Most of the attractions in central Nagahama are within walking distance from JR Nagahama Station.

 - Chikubushima and Hogonji 宝厳寺 - Chikubushima is an island in the middle of northern Lake Biwa.
 The island has a large temple complex called Hogonji which includes buildings designated as National Treasures.
+It worships Benzaiten, the goddess of anything that flows: water, rivers, music, speech, etc. Click here to read the folktale of how Chikubushima was created.
 Easily accessible by boat from Nagahama Port (and Imazu and Hikone Ports).
+Map

-- Hokkoku Jinja 豊国神社 - Dedicated to Toyotomi Hideyoshi, this shrine is a 3-min. walk from Nagahama Station.
+- Hokoku Jinja 豊国神社 - Dedicated to Toyotomi Hideyoshi, this shrine is a 3-min. walk from Nagahama Station.
 It holds the Toka Ebisu Festival 十日えびす on Jan.
 9-11.
 Ebisu is one of the seven gods of good fortune.
+Map

 |Gomura Betsuin temple||Gyokusenji temple||Seated Kannon||Mt.
 Toragozen|